IGJoshua/sotygeha/README.md

 PEhO and FUhA remain mekso-exclusive.
 Operators of arity other than 2 are still handled the old-school way using zi'o/tu'o and ge'a.

-## BEI -> BE
-The selma'o BEI has been merged into the selma'o BE.

-So far, BEI has been used to add sumti to a selbri after the first one.
-This is done in order to disambiguate between:

-    broda be lo brode bei lo brodi = (broda (be lo brode KU) (bei lo brodi KU) BEhO) broda be lo brode be lo brodi  = (broda (be lo brode (be lo brodi KU) BEhO KU) BEhO)

-However, such disambiguation is only needed for sumti of the type "lo broda" with an omitted KU, which is quite wasteful.

-Wherever the sumti is more simple, e.g. just a KOhA, BY, ZO, or similar, bei simply becomes be, with no loss of ambiguity.
-For example:

-    lo broda be .abu bei by -> lo broda be .abu be by

-In the only case which creates ambiguity, which is LE SELBRI, bei becomes "ku be":

-    lo broda be lo brode bei lo brodi -> lo brode be lo brode ku be lo brodi

-The selma'o named "BEI" does not disappear from sotyge'a; the old "bei" is reassigned to "bei'e", an experimental cmavo which attaches a string of sumti of any length to a selbri, terminated by be'o.
-This is in order to prevent the need for too much ku.

-    lo broda be lo brode ku be lo brodi = lo broda bei(=bei'e) lo brode lo brodi [be'o]

 ## FOI -> BOI
 The selma'o FOI has been merged into the selma'o BOI.